-Contemporary evidence is absent to prove that Tipu was personally present during the attack.
-Tipu Sultan in his letter to Hollond dated 1st January 1790, made it clear that the engagement had taken place without his knowledge and that as soon as he heard of it he at once recalled his troops and ordered the return of the Travancore prisoners to the Raja.
-Hollond wrote to Captain Kennaway that "the attack was made by accident without any orders from Tipu".
+Contemporary evidence is lacking to confirm whether Tipu Sultan was present during the attack.
+In a letter to Hollond dated 1st January 1790, Tipu Sultan made it clear that the engagement had occurred without his knowledge and that as soon as he heard of it he immediately recalled his troops and ordered the return of the Travancore prisoners to the Raja.
+Hollond subsequently wrote to Captain Kennaway that "the attack was made by accident without any orders from Tipu".

-In a letter to Powney dated 26th January, 1790, Tipu Sultan stated thus: "Agreeably to the treaty of peace between this Circar and the English Company there has not, until this time, been on either part the smallest deviation therefrom, nor will there be any".
+In a letter to Powney dated 26th January, 1790, Tipu Sultan declared: "Agreeably to the treaty of peace between this Circar and the English Company there has not, until this time, been on either part the smallest deviation therefrom, nor will there be any".

-Palanquin: As for the palanquin, here is the remark of Alexander Beatson: "He (Tipu) was fond of riding and particularly excelled in horsemanship; he disapproved of palanquins, hackeries and all such conveyances as proper only for women".
+Palanquin: Alexander Beatson notes: "He (Tipu) was fond of riding and particularly excelled in horsemanship; he disapproved of palanquins, hackeries and all such conveyances as proper only for women".

 "He was usually mounted and attached great importance to horsemanship, in which he was considered to excel.
 The conveyance in a palanquin he derided and in great degree prohibited, even to the aged and infirm", observes the same Wilks who wrote that Tipu fought on his palanquin.

-[However, Roderick Mackenzie states that Tipu Sultan was on a white horse, which on being shot, he had a narrow escape for his life.
+[Roderick Mackenzie claims that Tipu Sultan was on a white horse, which on being shot, he had a narrow escape for his life.
 According to 'The British Mercury or Annals of History, Politics, Manners, Literature, Arts Etc. of the British Empire', 40 sepoys, 5 horses, 2 colours and a drum were the trophies captured.
-This account states that Tipu was there on a white horse; the horse was wounded and he was obliged to mount another and ride off!]
+This account also states that Tipu was there on a white horse; the horse was wounded and he was obliged to mount another and ride off!]